oils-for-unix/oils/doc/oil-language-tour.md

 Oil expressions are more like Python and JavaScript than traditional shell syntax.
 For example, we write `if (x < y)` instead of `if [ $x -lt $y ]`.

+Expressions are usually surrounded by `( )`.
+[Command vs. Expression Mode](command-vs-expression-mode.html) may help you understand how Oil is parsed.

 ### Types and Literals: `Int`, `List`, `Dict`, ...